 Hiking, biking, or climbing: Lightweight or midweight

-Around camp/sleeping baselayer: Midweight
+Around camp/sleeping baselayer: Midweight or heavyweight

 Mountaineering or extreme cold: Heavyweight

 The breathability of a baselayer is dependent on a number of factors, including the type and quality of the fabric, thickness, and openness of the weave.
-In general, a lightweight merino wool will offer the best in terms of breathability, although some high quality synthetics are a close second.
-This means that for high-exertion activities where you will be working up a sweat (think ski touring, cross-country skiing, biking, and climbing) it’s probably worth spending more to get a higher performing baselayer like the all-merino SmartWool NTS 250 or synthetic Patagonia Capilene.
+In general, a lightweight merino wool will offer the best in terms of breathability, although some high quality synthetics are close.
+This means that for high-exertion activities where you will be working up a sweat (think ski touring, cross-country skiing, biking, and climbing) it’s probably worth spending more to get a higher performing baselayer like the all-merino Smartwool NTS or synthetic Patagonia Capilene.
 Craft’s Active baselayer is another very breathable synthetic option.
 Spending less, particularly on a thick baselayer, will yield less breathability.
 Whether or not that’s a deal breaker is up to personal preference and your tendency to overheat.

 Merino wool excels at pulling moisture away from your skin and does a great job avoiding any stink build up.
 If you’re taking a multi-day backcountry trip and don’t want to carry multiple baselayers or rinse them each night, merino wool is the way to go.
 Synthetics do fine for odor prevention, provided you aren’t working up a huge sweat.
 We’ve hiked for extended periods in Patagonia’s Capilene in cool weather and it’s held up just fine.
 But nothing beats merino in keeping you dry and odor free.